TakayukiMatsuo/FreeRTOS/FreeRTOS-Plus/Demo/coreMQTT_Windows_Simulator/MQTT_Mutual_Auth_wolfSSL/README_wolfSSL.md

 By double-clicking the solution file named "**mqtt_mutual_auth_demo_wolfSSL.sln**" included in this folder, Visual Studio starts and shows you a project in its solution explorer.
 It is named "RTOSDemo" and provides a console application program which runs on windows.

 All required settings for wolfSSL have been set in the user_settings.h header file included in the RTOSDemo folder in the solution explorer pane.
-To make this demo work, following information are required to be set.
+For this demo to work, you need to set the following information:

 1. choose interface to use
 2. set MQTT broker endpoint URL